For over 30 years, Project Return has offered services to help people

-Project Return's services are guided by a blend of recovery-based principles from psychosocial rehabilitation, the Fountain House and ICCD clubhouse model, occupational therapy, supportive housing, and other best practices and models.
+Project Return's services are guided by a blend of recovery-based principles from psychosocial rehabilitation, the Fountain House and ICCD clubhouse model, occupational therapy, and other best practices and models.
 Our services enhance and support the process of recovery.
 Services offered are based on a strengths-based model of mental health, working with the whole person towards the life outcomes that they value, rather than treatment for symptoms of mental illness.
 People who join Project Return become members.
-Members are employed by Project Return and are responsible for helping to operate the Center for Lifelong Education, Training, and Development and the Friendship Palms Housing Clubhouse.
+Members help to operate the Center for Lifelong Education, Training, and Development.

 As a member of Project Return, members, in partnership with staff, may also create a plan to achieve their life outcomes.
 Members proceed with the plan at their own pace and may continue to utilize Project Return's services and resources with varying intensity for an indefinite period of time.